 - One good quality UV protection sunglass

-- One pair of good quality climbing boots which should be the light, comfortable, fit size
+- One pair of good quality climbing boots, which should be the light, comfortable, fit size

-- One pair of good quality hiking boots
+- One pair of good-quality hiking boots

 - One pair of sports shoes and sandals while you are at the camp

-- Two pair woollen or poly socks
+- Two pairs of woolen or poly socks

 - Lightweight trekking socks